-The estimated standalone selling price for the Technology Transfers was determined by estimating the costs of satisfying the performance obligation, plus an appropriate margin for such services.
 Pursuant to the China License Agreement, SanReno will reimburse the manufacturing and supply services at cost plus a mark-up and will reimburse the opt-in global studies at cost, which represent pass-through fees from third-party vendors, including clinical research organization.
 Revenue attributable to the manufacturing and supply services and opt-in global studies will be recognized as incurred.
-For the three months ended March 31, 2022, we recognized revenue of \$2.7 million under the China License Agreement for costs reimbursed related to opt-in global studies.
+For the three months ended March 31, 2023 and 2022, we recognized revenue of \$1.8 million and \$2.7 million, respectively, under the China License Agreement for costs reimbursed related to opt-in global studies and manufacturing and supply services.